Skip to content

 P2P network data is gathered by nebula, a DHT crawler that discovers and monitors peers on the Gnosis Chain network.
 It records peer sessions, agent strings, supported protocols, and connection metadata.
 The ip-crawler service then enriches this peer data with geolocation information, mapping IP addresses to geographic coordinates, ISP names, and autonomous system numbers.

 External data is ingested by click-runner, which runs scheduled import jobs pulling data from third-party providers such as Ember (energy and carbon data), ProbeLab (network performance metrics), and Dune Analytics (cross-chain metrics).
+Recent additions cover governance data (Snapshot proposals and votes, Discourse forum activity), Mixpanel product-analytics events and profiles, Google Drive CSV imports, CoW Protocol open orders, and Gnosis Pay activity on Celo.

 Layer 2: Data Storage